CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Brand

-The bicycle computer market is dominated by two major brands: Garmin and Wahoo, although smaller players like Lezyne, Bryton, Sigma, and Hammerhead also exist.
+The bicycle computer market is dominated by two major brands, Garmin and Wahoo.
+Then there are smaller players like Lezyne, Bryton, Sigma, Hammerhead, or iGPSport.

-Garmin is known for its vast selection of bike computers and other products like smartwatches, offering a wide range of features and customization options via third-party apps.
+Garmin is known for its vast selection of bike computers and other products, such as smartwatches.
+These devices offer a wide range of features and customization options via third-party apps.

 On the other hand, Wahoo is renowned for its user-friendly designs, easy-to-read displays, and simple customization through a smartphone app, providing reliable connectivity.